ZGlydHl4/Writeups/content/posts/ECW.md

 ![QR code](/images/QRcode_medics.png)

 As we can see, 2 eyes are missing in the QR code.
-So we just have to modify the image with Gimp or Photoshop by adding these 2 eyes in the top right corner and the bottom left corner.
+So we just have to modify the image with Gimp or Photoshop by adding these 2 eyes at the top right corner and the bottom left corner.

 ![QR code complete](/images/QRcode_medics_complete.png)